Four Days (1951 film)

-Four Days is a 1951 British drama film directed by John Guillermin.
-It was based on a play of the same name by Monckton Hoffe.
+Four Days is a 1951 British second feature ('B') drama film directed by John Guillermin.
+It was written by Lindsay Galloway and J. MacLaren Ross based on the 1945 play of the same name by Monckton Hoffe.

 Plot

-Businessman Francis Templar (Hugh McDermott) suspects his neglected wife Lucienne (Kathleen Byron) of having an affair with his business partner's son Johnny (Peter Reynolds).
+Businessman Francis Templar suspects his neglected wife Lucienne of having an affair with his business partner's son Johnny.
 When the two of them confess, Templar refuses to give his wife a divorce and she retaliates by trying to poison him.
 Johnny however, intervenes, and manages to prevent the murder.
 During the next few days, Lucienne comes to realise she loves her husband after all; but Templar, believing his wife is about to leave him, attempts suicide by jumping off a cliff.
 He survives the fall, but loses all memory of the previous four days.
 Now an amnesiac, Templar is blissfully in love with his devoted wife.
 However, she fears their happiness is only temporary, and dreads the return of her husband's memory.
 To make matters worse, Johnny then reappears to blackmail Lucienne, threatening to reveal all to her husband.

 Cast

-Production

-The film was based on a play by Mockton Hoffe which debuted in 1945.

 Critical reception

+The Monthly Film Bulletin wrote: "An unconvincing story, with a happy ending which the wife's previous behaviour makes ridiculous, does not gain from indifferent construction and from the short running time which telescopes the twists of the plot.
+Peter Reynolds is good as the detestable lover; the other performances are indifferent, and the director relies overmuch on the use of low angle camera shots."

 TV Guide gave the film two out of five stars, noting "A ludicrous melodrama which manages to pull off a couple of gripping scenes."

-The MFB complained about "indifferent construction."

-Filmink said "It’s short, taut and lots of fun; Guillermin’s direction is energetic, and there are excellent performances from Kathleen Byron and Reynolds."
+FilmInk said "It's short, taut and lots of fun; Guillermin's direction is energetic, and there are excellent performances from Kathleen Byron and Reynolds."